 - Dr Ruth Helyer – Head of Skills, Teesside University

 - Mr Conor Moss, Director of Education and Employer Partnerships, Sheffield Hallam University

 - Mrs Debi Hayes – Deputy Provost, Greenwich School of Management

-- Ms Rosy Crehan, Deputy Vice Chancellor (Academic), Staffordshire University
+- Ms Rosy Crehan, Interim Deputy Vice Chancellor (Academic), University of Cumbria